 Precise planning through imaging of the area before either a non-surgical or surgical procedure also ensures that the endodontist needs to conduct minimal physical exploration to identify the area for treatment and properly remove the infected matter.

 Our patient’s comfort and safety come first at Innovative Endodontics.
-So, when you need endodontic care, such as root canal therapy or surgery, contact us for an appointment.
+So, when you need endodontic care in North Charleston, SC, or the surrounding areas, contact us for an appointment.
 We pride ourselves on exceeding standard care to improve our patient’s experience and fulfill our motto of changing the reputation of the root canal.
 Hope you got an answer to what is a Dental Dam.